kiprasmel/ts-repl/README.md

 # ts-repl

-a simple typescript repl, similar in spirit to haskell's `ghci`.
+a simple typescript REPL, similar in spirit to haskell's `ghci`.

+## features

+- given a file, enters a REPL with *all* top-level symbols available directly - imports, local & exported symbols (functions, variables).

 ## install